ofpaola/ofpaola/README.md

-## Hi, there!:alien: Welcome to my GitHub profile.:octocat:
+## Hi, there!
+Welcome to my GitHub profile.

 ### As you already saw, my name is Paola and I'm 24 y/o 🙆‍♀️
 ### 🌙 About me: